 Then, for some reason I can’t recall, I started the process of reconditioning my brain during my Senior year of high school.
 I read motivational books and listened to motivational CDs.
 Lots of Tony Robbins and Napoleon Hill.
 A lot of people make fun of that stuff, but a lot of people are also idiots.

 I paid close attention to business people who had accomplished what I wanted to accomplish.
 At the time what I wanted was money.
 It didn’t so much matter how I’d get it — although it wouldn’t be by playing the lottery, a fool’s game tragically preying on the downtrodden — I just wanted to get it.
-So I read about Trump and his ilk and dreamed about BMWs and Rolexes.
+So I read about Gates, Jobs, Branson, Buffet, and the rest of them and dreamed about BMWs and Rolexes.

 The reconditioning wasn’t easy.
 I didn’t have any real confidence.
 I feigned confidence.
 “Fake it til you make it” they call it.
 It’s mostly bad advice that far too many people follow nowadays, but I took it anyway.
 Whatever trick I could use to move forward was good enough.